 Most universities in Ireland offer scholarships to international students.
 These scholarships are awarded based on academic merit, financial need, or other criteria.

-Trinity College Dublin offers the Trinity International Excellence Scholarship, which is awarded to students based on academic achievement and covers tuition fees and a stipend for living expenses.
+Trinity College Dublin offers the Trinity International Excellence Scholarship, which is awarded to students based on academic achievement, and this covers tuition fees and a stipend for living expenses.

-The Global Excellence Undergraduate Scholarship is another scholarship offered by Trinity College Dublin, which is awarded to international students who have demonstrated academic excellence and covers tuition fees.
+The Global Excellence Undergraduate Scholarship is another scholarship offered by Trinity College Dublin, which is awarded to international students who have demonstrated academic excellence, and this covers tuition fees.

 3. Subject-specific scholarships